ucesys/dremio-toolkit/README.md

 Dremio Toolkit uses Dremio API’s only and can be run without impact on Dremio operation.

+Dremio Toolkit supports only Dremio Enterprise software.
+It does not support Community Edition.

 ## create_snapshot

 Dremio provides a backup utility out of the box.